 1. Connect the Middle School Years

 Seventh graders don’t understand how each year builds on the one before, so you’ll have to make it explicit for them.
 Use the upcoming year’s syllabi to set goals for summer work.
 For example, reading four short stories that take place during the Civil War to prepare them for studying the Civil War in eigth grade or, read five science articles to prepare them to work with current events in science class.
 Get more ideas for teaching 7th grade from Lessons from the Middle.

 2. Start the Year with Ice Breakers and Review

 “Do a day of getting-to-know-you and then check for prior understanding of content.
-I teach social studies, so some maps and quick review of topics they should have been exposed to.” –Beth T.
+I teach social studies, so some maps and a quick review of topics they should have been exposed to.” –Beth T.

-“I teach English and actually had BINGO posted the first day but changed a few to specifics about our city/school.
+“I teach seventh grade English and actually had BINGO posted the first day but changed a few to specifics about our city/school.
 In addition to BINGO I made a classroom scavenger hunt students completed in groups…Making time for procedures in between is, of course, critical for the year as well.” –Erin B.